Technical Expertise

 Price: $5 - $150/month

 Libsyn does not offer any free trials or free plans so it’s a platform that you’d have to invest some money into to be able to try out.
-They do, however, allow you to cancel at anytime.
+They do, however, allow you to cancel any time.

 7. Captivate